cabbruzzese/xrpg/README.md

 Hexen is a game made by Raven software.
 Thanks for this excellent journey of imagination and epic metal.

 Sprite credits are listed in the imgagesrc folder next to their assets.

+Resources for additional minibosses by MagicWazard, Neoworm, Virtue, Tormentor667, Eriance, Ghastly, Croteam.
+See details in imagesrc folder.